- Status Report

 sunspot regions on the disk.

-a chance for M-class flares on days one, two, and three (26 May, 27 May,
+slight chance for an M-class flare on days one, two, and three (26 May,

 IIA.
 Geophysical Activity Summary 24/2100Z to 25/2100Z: The geomagnetic

-pfu at 24/2110Z.
-Electrons greater than 2 MeV at geosynchronous orbit
+25/0530Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected

-to be at quiet to minor storm levels on day one (26 May) and quiet to
+to be at quiet to unsettled levels on day one (26 May) and quiet levels

 III.
 Event probabilities 26 May-28 May